Diminished Seventh Arpeggios | Guitar Lesson with Shapes, Fingerings and Licks

-The basic application of the diminished 7th arpeggios is to play them over diminished 7th chords that has the same name, for example playing a G°7 arpeggio over a G°7 chord.
-We can also play them over dominant b9 chords.
+The basic application of diminished 7th arpeggios is to play them over diminished 7th chords.
+For example, playing a G°7 arpeggio over a G°7 chord.
+However, you can play them over dominant b9 chords.
 Indeed, the notes of a diminished 7th arpeggio are identical to the notes of a dominant b9 chord a semitone lower.

 Ab diminished 7th arpeggio is made up of : Ab (Root) - B (minor third) - D (diminished fifth) - F (diminished seventh).

 A diminished 7th arpeggio is built with minor third intervals, it is symmetrical.
 A minor third interval is made up of 3 semitones (3 frets on a guitar).
 It means that you can move any diminished 7th arpeggio positions up or down three frets and you will still find the same notes.

-You can play 4 diminished 7th arpeggios over a G7b9 chord :
+You can play four diminished 7th arpeggios over a G7b9 chord :